October 14, 2017

 Food, clothes, medical assistance, legal aid provided to homeless veterans and their families; event hosted with the city of Newark, VA along the NJ National Guard, and NJDMAVA

-(NEWARK, NJ) – GI Go Fund, the organization that revolutionized veterans’ services in the city of Newark, along the New Jersey State National Guard, the state Department of Military and Veterans’ Affairs, and the VA hosted the 2017 Stand Down for Homeless Veterans, a one-day outreach effort that assisted hundreds of homeless veterans and their families.
+(NEWARK, NJ) – GI Go Fund, the organization that revolutionized veterans’ services in the city of Newark, along with the New Jersey State National Guard, the state Department of Military and Veterans’ Affairs, and the VA hosted the 2017 Stand Down for Homeless Veterans, a one-day outreach effort that assisted hundreds of homeless veterans and their families.

 Working with partners at the federal, state, and county level, the event provided haircuts, medical checkups, manicures, and legal aid, as well as counseling and information from private and public agencies about employment services, state and federal veterans’ benefits, substance abuse programs, vocational rehabilitation, recovery programs, hospice care, legal services, including legal support to address outstanding criminal matters.

-The event included nearly 100 volunteers, including dozens from Panasonic, were at the Stand Down handing out clothes and providing support to the veterans in attendance.
+The event included nearly 100 volunteers, including dozens from Panasonic, who were at the Stand Down handing out clothes and providing support to the veterans in attendance.
 Volunteers from the New Jersey Army National Guard also were there to serve lunch and connect with the veterans and their loved ones.

 “We are grateful for all the support we have received to make this event a success once again,” said GI Go Fund Executive Director Jack Fanous.
 “From everyone at Panasonic to dedicated members of the city of Newark and the veteran advocates and leaders who worked so tirelessly every year to make the Stand Down what it is today.
 We need to do everything we can to ensure that our veterans who become homeless receive the support and care they need, and we certainly were able to help many veterans today.
 But the work is never done, and we will continue to try to make veteran homelessness a thing of the past.”